 2. Contribute enough to max out your employer match

-If your employer offers an employer match - a portion of money they put into your 401(k) - then try to make sure you do the math to contribute what you need in order to get the max match and not leave anything on the table.
-You’ll have to look up the matching formula, which can be found in the Documents section when you log into humaninterest.com.
+If your employer offers an employer match—a portion of the money they put into your 401(k) for each dollar you contribute yourself—then try to make sure to contribute enough to get the max match and not leave anything on the table.

-*Note: The employer match does not count against the annual contribution limit that you can put in as an individual.
-The annual contribution limit is $20,500 for 2022.
-Any amount your employer contributes does NOT count towards the $20,500.
+Note: An employer match does not count against the annual contribution limit you can put in as an individual.
+The annual contribution limit is $22,500 for 2023.
+Any amount your employer contributes does NOT count towards the $22,500.

 3. Use a Roth 401(k)

-Roth accounts are often advised for younger savers because they’re likely to be in a lower tax bracket now then they will be in at some point in the future.
-That way, you can pay a lower tax rate now and then, at retirement, you can take out everything from your Roth 401(k) tax-free.
+Roth accounts are often advised for younger savers because they’re likely to be in a lower tax bracket now than in the future.
+That way, you can pay a lower tax rate now—and then, at retirement, you can withdraw money from your Roth 401(k) tax-free (if certain requirements are met).

-Note: If your employer offers a match, they’ll be treated as Traditional contributions (i.e., be taxed upon withdrawal at retirement).
+Note: If your employer offers a match, they’ll be treated as pre-tax contributions (i.e., be taxed upon withdrawal at retirement).

 If you’re not sure which will work best for you, you can hedge your bets by contributing to both a traditional (pre-tax) and a Roth (post-tax) 401(k).
-All Human Interest plans offer both.
-You can even contribute to both simultaneously, though between the two you cannot exceed the $20,500 annual contribution limit (it’s not $20,500 for Roth and $20,500 for Traditional).
+Most Human Interest plans offer both.
+You can even contribute to both simultaneously, though you cannot exceed the $22,500 annual contribution limit between the two.

 Retirement savings tips for those over 50 years old